retrohun/bakefat/README.md

 Each mention of DOS below means both MS-DOS and IBM PC DOS.

-Specify thes command-line flags to ensure compatibility:

-* If the right command-line flags are specified, disk images created by bakefat are compatible with MS-DOS 3.30--8.0, Windows 95--98--ME (== MS-DOS 7.0--8.0), IBM PC DOS 3.30--7.1 and Windows NT 3.1--4.0, Windows 2000--XP--, and they are also bootable by these systems.
+If the right command-line flags are specified, disk images created by bakefat are compatible with MS-DOS 3.30--8.0, Windows 95--98--ME (== MS-DOS 7.0--8.0), IBM PC DOS 3.30--7.1 and Windows NT 3.1--4.0, Windows 2000--XP--, and they are also bootable by these systems.
 (Windows NT--2000--XP booting is not implemented yet.)

+For simplicity, specify one or more of the compatibility flags: *DOS3 DOS3.3 DOS4 DOS5 DOS6 DOS7 DOS7.0 DOS7.1 DOS8*.
+These will make bakefat select
+defaults for the specified operating system, and also check that the final filesystem parameters (chosen or configured) are compatible with that system.

+Command-line flag details for compatibility:

+* Please note that by specifying the operanting system compatibility flags (e.g. *DOS3*) above, you don't have to pay attention to the details below.
 * For DOS 3.30--4.01 floppy compatibility, don't use size *2880K* (use any smaller sizes instead, such as *1440K*), which was introduced in DOS 5.00.
 * For DOS 3.30 hard disk compatibility, specify command-line flags *32M 2K